sillsdev/liblcm/README.md

 - Visual Studio 2015 or MonoDevelop

 2. Clone the liblcm repository
-- Open a terminal (or git bash Windows) and cd into a desired directory.
+- Open a terminal (or git bash on Windows) and cd into a desired directory.
 - Run `git clone https://github.com/sillsdev/liblcm.git`

 3. Build liblcm
-cd into the directory of the cloned liblcm repository.
+- cd into the directory of the cloned liblcm repository.

 **On Windows**
 - Run `build.cmd` to build the liblcm library.